ncatlab/nlab-content/pages/8/2/2/0/228/content.md

 * Apartness plays a minimal role in _A Course in Constructive Algebra_ (also 1988), by Ray Mines, Fred Richman, and Wim Ruitenburg.

-* A great reference for point-set topology in constructive mathematics is the Ph.D. thesis of Frank Waaldijk, _[Modern Intuitionist Topology](http://www.fwaaldijk.nl/modern%20intuitionistic%20topology.pdf)_ (1996).
+* A great reference for point-set topology in constructive mathematics is the Ph.D. thesis of [[Franka Waaldijk]], _[Modern intuitionistic topology](https://www.fwaaldijk.nl/modern%20intuitionistic%20topology.pdf)_ (1996).

 * {#Shulman2022} [[Michael Shulman]], *Affine logic for constructive mathematics*.
 Bulletin of Symbolic Logic, Volume 28, Issue 3, September 2022. pp. 327 - 386 ([doi:10.1017/bsl.2022.28](https://doi.org/10.1017/bsl.2022.28), [arXiv:1805.07518](https://arxiv.org/abs/1805.07518))